+The reduction of short-term memory load [23] was another intended goal, once in that part of memory only few information elements (typically, five to eight) can be stored simultaneously and the decay time is short (approximately 15 s).
+Thus, we avoided a dense area with many elements and presented only the necessary information.
 The animation prototype was first demonstrated to the stakeholders with a strong involvement of the developers to explain the main approach to its usage as a software artefact to support the early execution of functional requirements.
 After that, the stakeholders have been given a standalone version of the animation prototype.
 This usage of the animation prototype has enabled the effective validation of requirements, since stakeholders generate frequently change requests to incorporate new scenarios and to adjust others already elicited, which has definitively contributed to the rapid evolution of the requirements model maturity, prior to design phase.
-We believe the usability concerns we adopted in designing the whole animation prototype was determinate to the success of the uPAIN project.
+We believe the usability concerns we adopted in designing the whole animation prototype was determinant to the success of the uPAIN project.